 He laughed, his double chin wobbling.
 “Ha, it’s your lucky day, squire, that’s where I’m headed, and I’ve got a couple of carriages in tow!”
 He gestured to two antiquated boxes, tucked just behind the engine.

 “Well, I shouldn’t really take passengers but I’ll write you out a ticket, don’t worry.
 We’ll sort it out later.
 That OK?”

-Well, that was more than OK.
+Well, it was more than OK.
 Here I was, just half an hour from meeting my sweetheart, against all the odds.
 True, I only had myself to blame for not checking the journey times or getting ready on time, but, well, that was in the past now.
 Everything had worked out fine in the end.

-I wondered about paying the fare.
+–I wondered about paying the fare.
 Maybe I could go and see the driver now?
 Perhaps he might even welcome some company?
 It must be lonely driving freight trains on your own at night.

 I exited the carriage and went down the corridor, balancing against the movement of the train.
 Then, warily, into the next compartment, over the shaking, clanking join between carriages.
 The next one was dark, just a small yellow light in the ceiling showing all seats unoccupied.
 I reached a cream-painted door beyond.
 ‘Strictly no admittance,’ it said, in a forbidding font.
 I knocked on it.

 No reply.
 I knocked louder, my knuckles smarting with the impact on the metal.
 “Can I come in?”
 I shouted.
 Again, no reply.
 I turned the handle and was surprised to find the door unlocked.
 It swung open to reveal the gargantuan form of the driver slumped over the controls.
 One look at the anguish etched on his greyish-blue face was enough to tell me he was dead.
 Presumably a heart attack.